seekrs/MacroLibX/XMAKE_BUILD.md

 You can configure xmake to build the mlx in debug mode or in release mode (release mode is enabled by default).
 To do so you can use `xmake config --mode=debug` or `xmake config --mode=release`.

 ### 🛠️ Set the toolchain
-To change the compilation toolchain using `xmake config --toolchain=[gcc|clang|...]`
+To change the compilation toolchain you can use `xmake config --toolchain=[gcc|clang|...]`

-### 🖼️ Image optimisations
+### ⚠️⚠️⚠️ 🖼️ Image optimisations ⚠️⚠️⚠️
-If you run into glitches when writing or reading pixels from images you can turn off image optimisations using `xmake config --images_optimized=n`.
+If you run into glitches when writing or reading pixels from images you can turn off images optimisations by using `xmake config --images_optimized=n`.

-### 🖥️ Force the use of the integrated GPU (not recommended)
+### 🖥️ Force the integrated GPU (not recommended)
 You can force the mlx to use your integrated GPU using `xmake config --force_integrated_gpu=y`.
-Note that there are a lot of chances that your application crashes using that.
+Note that there are a lot of chances that your application crashes by using that.

 ### 💽 Dump the graphics memory
 The mlx can dump it's graphics memory use to json files every two seconds by enabling this option `xmake config --graphics_memory_dump=y`.